Why microcontrollers matter for

 Analysis of total cost of ownership across different deployment scenarios, including computational hardware, power delivery, thermal management, and supply chain resilience.

-The embedded compute decision is rarely “MCU vs GPU” in isolation.
-It is a system-level BOM decision with second-order costs.
-A GPU-class embedded module (or a high-end MPU/SoC with a large accelerator) typically implies external DRAM, high-speed storage, multi-rail power conversion, high pin-count BGAs, and a mechanical solution that can move heat to ambient.
-Each of those elements has direct cost and indirect cost: PCB layer count, assembly yield, test time, enclosure volume, and field reliability.
+Choosing between an MCU and GPU is never a one-off isolation decision.
+It's a system-level BOM trade-off with second-order costs throughout.
+A GPU-class embedded module (or a high-end MPU/SoC with a large accelerator) typically demands external DRAM, high-speed storage, multi-rail power conversion, high pin-count BGAs, and a mechanical solution to move heat to ambient.
+Each element carries both direct and indirect costs: PCB layer count, assembly yield, test time, enclosure volume, and field reliability.

-GPU-class module path External DRAM + storage, multi-phase regulators, high-speed connectors or mezzanines, thermal stack (heat spreader, sink, fan or chassis coupling), EMI containment and filtering, higher PCB layer count, longer bring-up and validation.
+| GPU-class module path | External DRAM + storage, multi-phase regulators, high-speed connectors or mezzanines, thermal stack (heat spreader, sink, fan or chassis coupling), EMI containment and filtering, higher PCB layer count, longer bring-up and validation. |

-MCU-first path On-chip SRAM/flash (or modest QSPI flash), simpler power tree, fewer high-speed constraints, often passive cooling, shorter test vectors, and easier containment of electromagnetic emissions due to lower edge rates and lower current transients.
+| MCU-first path | On-chip SRAM/flash (or modest QSPI flash), simpler power tree, fewer high-speed constraints, often passive cooling, shorter test vectors, and easier containment of electromagnetic emissions due to lower edge rates and lower current transients. |

 Hidden costs dominate at scale:

-• Thermal management (heat sinks, fans, heat pipes, chassis coupling) adds parts cost, assembly steps, acoustic noise, dust ingress risk, and a reliability curve that is difficult to certify without large field data.
+- Thermal management (heat sinks, fans, heat pipes, chassis coupling) adds parts cost, assembly steps, acoustic noise, dust ingress risk, and a reliability curve that is difficult to certify without large field data.

-• Power delivery for 10–100 W loads drives thicker copper, higher-current connectors, tighter PI (power integrity), and more demanding EMI mitigation.
+- Power delivery for 10–100 W loads drives thicker copper, higher-current connectors, tighter PI (power integrity), and more demanding EMI mitigation.
 Every additional rail is a failure mode and a validation workload.

-• PCB design and yield sensitivity increase sharply with high-speed memory interfaces and fine-pitch packages.
+- PCB design and yield sensitivity increase sharply with high-speed memory interfaces and fine-pitch packages.
 Yield loss is not a percentage in isolation; it is a multiplier on logistics, retest, and rework capacity.

-• Field maintenance changes character when you ship an OS-based compute stack: patching, security updates, driver regressions, storage wear, and filesystem recovery become part of the product lifecycle.
+- Field maintenance changes character when you ship an OS-based compute stack: patching, security updates, driver regressions, storage wear, and filesystem recovery become part of the product lifecycle.

 Power efficiency and logistics